FI0530 – Procurement Cards

 - Personal use

-- Transactions of $5,000 or more from the same vendor, including multiple like or unlike purchases unless the items being purchased are from an existing framework order or term contract (for details see 6 below)
+- Transactions of $10,000 or more from the same vendor in one calendar year, unless the items being purchased are from an existing framework order or term contract (for details see 6 below)

 - Cash advances